jakemcc/jakemccrary.com/source/blog/2025-02-17-a-couple-tiny-elisp-functions-for-improving-living-in-emacs.markdown

 ---

 I've been using Emacs for nearly twenty years but have struggled to quickly knock out tiny elisp functions for making my experience nicer.
-Despite that, I've managed to write both small and medium sized helpers for enhancing my Emacs experience but I often haven't bothered with small annoyances that are solved relatively easily with other ways.
+Despite that, I've written elisp to enhance my Emacs experience but I often don't bother fixing small annoyances that are solved relatively easily in other ways.
-Now that LLMs exist and are reasonably good, it has lowered the bar for creating small quality of life enhancements.
+Now that LLMs exist and are reasonably good, they have lowered the bar for creating small quality of life enhancements.
-Below are two of them.
+Below are two such enhancements.

 These have only been tested and used in Emacs 29.4 on macOS.